EddieCrispo/Sign-Language-Translator-Singo-/README.md

 ## Methodology
 Overall, general method of the SLR (Sign Language Recognition) is shown below:

-In this project, we aim to build a CNN model that can recognize hand gestures for the letters of the alphabet, which contains 2,834 images of 26 classes (A-Z) of hand gestures.
+In this project, we aim to build a CNN model that can recognize hand gestures for the letters of the alphabet, which contains training data 4,590 images, 1,350 validation data and 243 test data images, with 27 labels (A-Z) include (space character). of hand gestures.
 We use transfer learning to reuse a pre-trained model (VGG16) and adapt it to our specific task.
 We also use data augmentation to increase the diversity and size of our training data.
 We train and evaluate our model on the training, validation, and test data, and plot and analyze the results.

 ### Data Preparation

 The data is the result of self-made we generated images using `generator_images.py` you can see the file from our repository above in `Machine-learning/generator_images.py`.
 The dataset contains three subdirectories: Train, Valid, and Test.
 We use Train as our training data, Valid as our validation data, and Test as our test data.
-Each subdirectory contains 26 subdirectories (A-Z) that correspond to the classes of hand gestures.
+Each subdirectory contains 27 subdirectories (A-Z) that correspond to the classes of hand gestures.
 Each subdirectory contains images of hand gestures in JPG format.

 We define some variables for our data paths and parameters, such as: